sgoldenlab/simba/docs/Scenario4.md

 ![](/images/dir_info.JPG "dir_info")

-## Part 3: Process the data for Day 2 of the experiment.
+## Part 3: Process the data for Day 2-3 of the experiment.

-Next, we need to process the data for Day 2 of the experiment.
+Next, we will need to process the data for Day 2-3 of the experiment.
 This process includes (i) [correcting outliers in the tracking](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf), and (ii) [extracting features](https://github.com/sgoldenlab/simba/blob/master/misc/Feature_description.csv).
-To process the newly added data imported during **Part 2** of this Scenario,  follow the instructions for **Step 1 to 5** in either the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md) or [Part I of the full length tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-1-generate-project-config]).
+To process the newly added data imported during **Part 2** of this current Scenario,  follow the instructions for **Step 3 to 5** in [Part 2 of Scenario 1](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-3-set-video-parameters).

-## Part 4: Run the predictive classifier on the data for Day 2.
+## Part 4: Run the predictive classifier on the data for Day 2-3.

-At this point we have the Day 2 data within the project, and the data has been corrected for outliers and the features have been extracted.
+At this point we have the Day 2-3 data within the project, and the data has been corrected for outliers and the features have been extracted.
 We now want to predict behavior BtWGaNP in these videos - just like we did in [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md).
 The process to do this is documented in [Part 3 of tutorial for Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-3-run-the-classifier-on-new-data), and is repeated here below.

 1. In the Load Project menu, navigate to the **Run Machine Model** tab and you should see the following window.